Thomas G. Dietterich: Research Bio

 learning.
 Dr. Dietterich's current research projects include (a)

-of AI systems when confronted with unknown unknowns.
+face of unknown unknowns.

 Dr. Dietterich (AB Oberlin College 1977; MS University of Illinois